software-architects/time-cockpit-website/content/en/blog/2014/03/12/End-to-end-sample-for-Visual-Studio-Online-Monaco-with-TypeScript-and-AngularJS.md

 ---
 layout: blog
 title: End-to-end sample for Visual Studio Online "Monaco" with TypeScript and AngularJS
 teaser: In this video I show an end-to-end example for programming with Visual Studio Online "Monaco".
 Monaco is currently in preview available for Windows Azure Websites.
 The sample uses TypeScript and AngularJS.
-Everything is done in the browser: Editing, compiling, package management, etc. The sample accesses an early prototype of the OData provider of time cockpit.
+Everything is done in the browser -  Editing, compiling, package management, etc. The sample accesses an early prototype of the OData provider of time cockpit.
 author: Rainer Stropek
-date: 2014-17-12
+date: 2014-03-12
 bannerimage:
+lang: en
 permalink: /blog/2014/03/12/End-to-end-sample-for-Visual-Studio-Online-Monaco-with-TypeScript-and-AngularJS
 ---